 If it was hard for you to stay out of Gmail spam before, it may be increasingly more difficult for you after Gmail’s latest security update.
-In an attempt to protect users from spam, phishing emails, and other malware, Gmail implemented a new security mechanism that identifies potentially harmful messages from unauthenticated senders.
+In an attempt to protect users from spam, junk mail, phishing emails, and other malware, Gmail implemented a new security mechanism that identifies potentially harmful messages from unauthenticated senders.
 These warnings appear directly within your Gmail account or gmail app.

 This update will help Gmail’s users differentiate messages received from legitimate marketers and malicious senders.
-It will also help to prevent phishing attempts and keep spam out, ultimately freeing up Inboxes for good emails.
+It will also help to prevent phishing attempts, and free up your email account or Gmail app of junk mail.

-While some email marketers are concerned that after this Gmail’s update their emails have more risks to be labeled as spam, for most legitimate marketers, Gmail’s new update will only favor good business-to-consumer relationship.
+While some email marketers are concerned that after Gmail’s update their emails have more risks to be labeled as spam, for most legitimate marketers, Gmail’s new update will only favor good business-to-consumer relationships.

-Good list hygiene is important for maintaining a steady presence in the customer’s Inbox and staying out of Gmail’s spam folder.
+Good list hygiene is important for maintaining a steady presence in your customer’s Inbox and staying out of Gmail’s spam folder.
 For better data hygiene, start from the collection method.
 If a sales representative is collecting buyers’ email addresses in the store, make sure to verify collected emails for better accuracy.

 Use a desktop email verifier like Advanced Email Verifier or online email verification services like BriteVerify, DataValidation, QuickEmailVerification, TowerData, and others.
-Do a Google search and you’ll get dozens of sites to choose from.
+You can also search on Google for dozens of other tools to choose from.
 Be sure to delete any email addresses that are not valid to maintain a clean mailing list.

-If you collect email recipients online, use confirmed opt-in forms to reduce entry errors and false subscriptions.
+If you collect email addresses online, use a double opt-in form to reduce entry errors and false subscriptions.
 This ensures people are choosing to receive emails from your brand rather than being forced to do it.

-List hygiene is not limited to email collection and unsubscribe email handling.
-It also involves tracking of bounce-back emails, complaining users, and inactive recipients.
+Contact list hygiene is not limited to email collection and unsubscribe email handling.
+It also involves tracking bounce-back emails, complaining contacts, and inactive recipients.
 These have a direct impact on your sender reputation.

-The more emails you send to invalid, complaining, and inactive users, the more your reputation goes down and the more emails start landing in the spam folders.
-Thus, you should have a process of handling returned messages and FBL reports.
+The more emails you send to invalid, complaining, and inactive users, the more your reputation goes down and the more emails start landing in the Gmail spam folder.
+Thus, you should have a process of handling returned messages and FBL (Feedback Loop) reports.

 If you are using an email service provider, they take care of this aspect of email marketing for you.
 But if you are using your own mail server or have an account with an SMTP relay service, it’s important that you set up a bounce handling tool.

-You can also prevent emails from going to spam in Gmail by tracking your recipient’s activity, too, to identify inactive subscribers quickly.
-You could send a couple of re-engaging emails to people who had not opened any of your emails during the last six months, for instance.
-Remove those who do not act on re-engaging emails.
+You can also prevent emails from going to spam in Gmail by tracking your recipient’s activity to identify inactive subscribers quickly.
+You could send a couple of re-engaging emails to people who have not opened any of your emails during the last six months, for instance.
+Delete those who do not engage with re-engaging emails.

-Nowadays, email recipients have greater control of their mailbox and mailbox providers learn from their experience.
-Reporting emails from a particular sender as spam means all future mailings from that sender will be moved to the spam folder.
+Nowadays, Gmail users have greater control of their mailboxes and Google learns from their experience.
+Reporting certain emails from a particular sender as spam means all future mailings from that sender will be moved to the spam folder.

-By focusing on your subscriber, you’ll be providing a more relevant content, reducing the number of people who report spam, winning their time and attention, and benefit from a positive user experience and better deliverability.
+By focusing on your subscribers, you’ll be providing more relevant content, reducing the number of people who report spam, winning their time and attention, and benefiting from a positive user experience and better deliverability.

 4. Say “No” to Promotion

-Although the user engagement beats the content in the modern email marketing, the content still makes a difference and should not be written off.
-In particular, the content still matters when Gmail decides whether to put your email in the Primary or Promotions tab, or in the Spam folder.
+Although Gmail user engagement beats content in modern email marketing, the content still makes a difference and should not be written off.
+In particular, your email’s content still matters when Gmail decides whether to put your email in the Primary or Promotions tab, or in the Spam folder.

 Our recent case study showed that even a few words could make a difference in where your emails land inside a Gmail account.
-We conducted a dozen spam tests to determine why a simple message without a fancy design consistently landed in the Gmail’s Promotions folder.
+We conducted a dozen spam tests to discover why Gmail will still filter messages without a fancy design template and classify them under the Promotions tab.

-When we changed the unsubscribe text from “Unsubscribe from this mailing list” to “Unsubscribe”, we got it to the Primary tab!
+When we changed the unsubscribe text from “Unsubscribe from this mailing list” to just “Unsubscribe”, we managed to get that email into the Primary tab!

-Email spam filters are zealous towards a heavy advertising and promotional stuff.
-For example, the Barracuda email spam filter will block your email altogether if it gets a high spam score.
+Email spam filters are zealous towards heavy advertising and promotional content.
+For example, the Barracuda email spam filter may block your email altogether if it gets a high spam score.
 Such messages won’t even make it to the Gmail spam folder.

-It’s critical to keep an eye on your sender’s reputation is crucial.
-There are always ways to improve for better deliverability.
+It’s critical to keep an eye on your sender’s reputation.
+There are always ways to improve it along with your email deliverability.
 Check the list below and make sure you are following these rules.

 - Authenticate your emails.
 Implement SPF, DKIM, and DMARC to assure the safety and legitimacy of your emails;